 History of the Labradoodle

-The first Labradoodles were bred by Dennis Zirl, a puppymill owner and breeder from Michigan, USA, who cross-breed dogs of the Poodle, a small spaniel-type breed with a Labrador Retriever.
+The first Labradoodles were bred by Dennis Zirl, a breeder from Michigan, USA, who cross-breed dogs of the Poodle, a small spaniel-type breed with a Labrador Retriever.
 In the late 1960s, Dennis Zirl bred several puppies with a female dog that he had purchased from a pet store.
 All the pups, except one, were very small, which made it hard to find homes for them.

 Description of the Labradoodle

 Labradoodle Sex Labradoodles can be bred to produce either males or females, but only the female is given the Labradoodle name.
 Males are called Labradoodles, sometimes shortened to Labradoods, and sometimes even called Labradoodle puppies.

-Personality of the Labradoodle
+The personality of the Labradoodle

-They show jealousy of any type of attention given to the owner (including petting), and might appear jealous and possessive in a situation.
+They show jealousy of any type of attention given to the owner (including petting) and might appear jealous and possessive in a situation.
 It is very friendly to other dogs and is often on guard against any strangers.
 Appearance Labradoodles are considered a breed of dog, though they are popularly compared to miniature poodles.
 They are usually a small size (average height of 8 inches, 18.5 cm), and brown in color.

-Temperament of the Labradoodle
+The temperament of the Labradoodle

 Here is a guide to help you understand the differences between the different Labradoodle temperament characteristics and what you should look for in your perfect puppy.
 The rules of a successful Labradoodle partnership depend on the owner’s sensitivity and knowledge regarding the breed and what is required to properly raise your Labradoodle.